a-vasilev/building-microservices/README.md

  ### Decentralize everything
  The ideology here is to use dumb pipes and infrastructure and contain the logic only in the microservices.
 Message brokers shouldn't be aware of the domain, they need to be kept as simple as possible.
  ### Monitor everything

   - Correlation IDs
+ - Aggregation of all logs

  ### Consumer first
  Make information about the service easily available to consumers.
  - Swagger
  - Wikis with additional information or even stats.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0MjkxMzUzMSwtMjA0NjQ3NzcxMiwtMT
-gxNjQwODI4NiwxNTE1NDU0OTQzLDQ2MzY3ODQwOCwtMjA4Mjk0
-MzM5OCwxNzkwNjk2NDIxLC0xNjU2MTAzNjUwLDExNDEwMDU4MD
-YsNTEwMjUxNDY4LDE5MTQ4MDE0MTgsMTM0ODgwMDIyOSwtMTUw
-ODU5OTMzMiw0MjIxMDI3NjcsODYzNTIwNTE4LC02MzY2MTkxOD
-MsODQzNTI0MzQ3LDQ1MzI4MTMzMiwtMTU2NzYyOTA3NSwtNDk1
-NTQxNjU4XX0=
+eyJoaXN0b3J5IjpbLTU3NzcwNjgxLDE5NDI5MTM1MzEsLTIwND
+Y0Nzc3MTIsLTE4MTY0MDgyODYsMTUxNTQ1NDk0Myw0NjM2Nzg0
+MDgsLTIwODI5NDMzOTgsMTc5MDY5NjQyMSwtMTY1NjEwMzY1MC
+wxMTQxMDA1ODA2LDUxMDI1MTQ2OCwxOTE0ODAxNDE4LDEzNDg4
+MDAyMjksLTE1MDg1OTkzMzIsNDIyMTAyNzY3LDg2MzUyMDUxOC
+wtNjM2NjE5MTgzLDg0MzUyNDM0Nyw0NTMyODEzMzIsLTE1Njc2
+MjkwNzVdfQ==
 -->